Jack Morton Worldwide: 1980s

 Offices opened in Detroit (1987), Los Angeles (1987), Boston (1990) and Minneapolis (1990) and the company began to shift its focus from an entertainment production company to a full service creative agency.

 1990s

-In April 1998, the holding company, Interpublic Group, bought Jack Morton Company for a stock transaction that according to the Wall Street Journal was likely worth more than $50 million.
+In April 1998, the holding company, Interpublic Group, bought Jack Morton Company for a stock transaction that according to The Wall Street Journal was likely worth more than $50 million.

 2000s

 In 2000 Jack Morton acquired about 40 percent of rival Caribiner International, Inc. assets, paying $90 million for its events and communications division, which included the staging of sales meetings, events, and exhibits.

 Later in 2000, Jack Morton Company renamed itself as Jack Morton Worldwide rather than take on the Caribiner name.

 Bill Morton retired in 2003 after more than a quarter-century of leading the company his father founded.

+In 2014, the company opened an office in Düsseldorf, Germany, to celebrate its 75th anniversary.
+The office was led by managing director Jens Mayer, with Microsoft Dynamics, Novartis, and Merck Serono among its first clients.

+In December 2018, Jack Morton Worldwide promoted Adrian Taylor to senior vice-president and executive creative director of its London office, succeeding Damian Ferrar, who moved to lead the agency's new global innovation practice, Genuine X.

+In March 2025, the company opened a Tokyo office to expand its APAC operations and appointed Mayumi Ninomiya as general manager.
+The expansion followed over 50% year-on-year growth in Japan in 2024, with clients including Google, Netflix, and Shiseido.

-In recent years Jack Morton Worldwide has added capabilities in areas such as: print, television, digital, public events (Special Olympics, 2004 Summer Olympic Opening and Closing Ceremonies); exhibits; digital media; content marketing; broadcast design (The Colbert Report, ESPN Sports Center); and more focused markets like Latinos.
+In recent years Jack Morton Worldwide has added capabilities in areas such as: print, television, digital, public events (Special Olympics, 2004 Summer Olympic opening and closing ceremonies); exhibits; digital media; content marketing; broadcast design (The Colbert Report, ESPN Sports Center); and more focused markets like Latinos.